bentaysum/1D_model_rebuild/README.md

 you github, for showing me how inept I truly am at the should-be-easy process of version control.
 I'm earnestly trying my best here.

+## 02/07/2020

+Results do get better but not as good as I believe possible.

+g(i) FOR ALL INITIAL O2 MMRs IS SET TO 0

 ## 29/06/2020

 1-D model takes t_N as ndt, and tlm + netcdf output is activated when the 1-D model